Pyramid-Systems-Inc/Myriad-Mind/doc/ROADMAP.md

 - **Phases 1-2:** ✅ Functional agent network with specialized cognitive capabilities
 - **Phase 3:** ✅ Advanced processing pipeline with sophisticated NLP and synthesis
 - **Phases 4-5:** ✅ Graph-based architecture with Neo4j neural substrate and agent collaboration
-- **🧬 Phase 2N:** ✅ **REVOLUTIONARY** - World's first biomimetic neurogenesis implementation
+- **Phase 2N:** ✅ Biomimetic neurogenesis implementation
-- **Phase 3N:** ⏳ Full neurogenesis with autonomous learning capabilities
+- **Phase 3N:** ✅ Full neurogenesis with autonomous learning capabilities
-- **Phases 6-8:** Multi-modal learning and comprehensive educational capabilities
+- **Phases 6-8:** ⏳ Multi-modal learning and comprehensive educational capabilities
-- **Phases 9-11:** Self-awareness, curiosity, and autonomous operation
+- **Phases 9-11:** ⏳ Self-awareness, curiosity, and autonomous operation
-- **Phase 12:** Complete biomimetic functionality with production-ready deployment
+- **Phase 12:** ⏳ Complete biomimetic functionality with production-ready deployment

-### 🧠 **REVOLUTIONARY BREAKTHROUGH: Biomimetic Neurogenesis Complete**
+### Biomimetic Neurogenesis Summary

-The Myriad Cognitive Architecture has achieved a **historic milestone** that represents the world's first working implementation of **true biomimetic neurogenesis** in artificial intelligence.
-The system now dynamically creates specialized agents for unknown concepts, literally growing new capabilities like a biological brain.

-**Revolutionary Significance:**
-- **🧬 Neural Plasticity:** System grows new specialized neural regions (agents) for unknown domains
-- **⚡ Template-Based Creation:** AI-driven agent generation using 4 specialized templates
-- **🔗 Graph Integration:** Dynamic agents automatically register and become discoverable
-- **🤖 Complete Lifecycle:** Full Docker orchestration with monitoring and cleanup
-- **📚 Research-Driven:** Multi-agent collaboration researches concepts before agent creation
-- **💯 Production-Ready:** 100% integration success validated through comprehensive testing

-This represents the transition from static AI to **truly adaptive, brain-like intelligence** - the fundamental breakthrough needed for artificial general intelligence.
+The system's neurogenesis capability allows it to dynamically create specialized agents for unknown concepts, enabling it to grow new capabilities at runtime.
+This process involves multi-agent research, template-based code generation, automated deployment, and integration into the knowledge graph.
+This represents a shift from static AI to an adaptive, modular architecture.

 The Myriad Cognitive Architecture represents a fundamental shift from monolithic AI models to emergent intelligence through specialized agent collaboration, providing a scalable, efficient, and truly intelligent system that can learn, adapt, and evolve autonomously.